The 2018 Jimmy Awards® took place on Monday, June 25, 2018 at 7:30pm at the Minskoff Theatre on Broadway. Laura Benanti hosted.

 Best Performance in an Ensemble, presented by Disney Theatrical Group

 Special Recognition Scholarships, presented by BWF Foundation, Once Upon A Time Productions and Pantages Presidents Club

 Spirit of the Jimmys, presented by Music Theatre International

 (This $2,000 cash scholarship will be split between the two nominees who tied for the award)

 6 Week Pre-College Drama Summer Program Scholarship, presented by Carnegie Mellon University

-During the ceremony, Brendan Jennings (Burbank, CA) and Larry Robinson (Monroe, NC) received the inaugural Inspiring Teacher Award presented by Wells Fargo for the encouragement and inspiration that led their students to win the 2016 coveted Jimmy Awards for Best Performance by an Actress and Best Performance by an Actor.
+During the ceremony, Janine Papin (Winter Park, FL) and Nadine Love (Orlando, FL) received the INSPIRING TEACHER AWARD presented by WELLS FARGO for the encouragement and inspiration that led their students to win the 2017 Jimmy Awards for Best Performance by an Actress and Best Performance by an Actor.